Honwhy/blog/_posts/2022-12-28-java8-completablefuture-suggestion.md

 # What's the Matter
 Every task should begin to run as quickly as possible, and finish up in a short time.
-If any task is unlucky, it get stuck in the `ThreadPoolExecutore`'s queue, holds resource of `ThreadPoolExecutore`'s `Thread`.
+If any task is unlucky, it get stuck in the `ThreadPoolExecutore`'s queue, or holds resource of `ThreadPoolExecutore`'s `Thread`.
 That's the matter.

-When the application is at a high traffic, each second counts, which we don't like to waste any.
+When the application is at a high traffic, every millisecond counts, which we don't like to waste any.
 For example, with a thread pool, core size at 4, max size at 8, having a queue, size at 100.

 ## Issue 1: Queueing
 Task of User-8 may have enter the queue earlier than User-5's, as a result, User-8's task get change to run earlier than User-5's.